-KING COUNTY PROPOSES MAJOR CHANGES TO COMPREHENSIVE PLAN
+KING COUNTY COMPREHENSIVE PLAN MID-POINT UPDATE

-- February 28, 2019 – Deadline for King County Council adoption of Scope of Work
+- February 28, 2019 – Deadline for King County Council adoption of Scope of Work.

 - July 1, 2019 – Executive releases a Public Review Draft (PRD) with a 30-day public comment period.
 Ivan Miller, King County Comprehensive Planning Manager, is planning to hold six Public Open Houses (one will be in the southend–location TBD) to discuss the 2020 KCCP 4-yr Mid-Point Update Public Review Draft (PRD), which will consist of (1) a draft Ordinance showing proposed changes to King County Code using a strikethrough format; and (2) the proposed KCCP changes.
 The Public Open Houses will be ~2 hours long and include: (a) opening meet and greet with KC people at multiple tables with information about the PRD (much like the Annual CSA Meetings at the Hobart Church); (b) presentation by Mr Miller with Q & A; and (c) more time for mingling around the KC tables with more specific questions.

-- September 30, 2019 – Executive transmits the Executive Recommended Plan to the County Council
+- September 30, 2019 – Executive transmits the Executive Recommended Plan to the County Council.

-- June 30, 2020 – Deadline for Council adoption of 2020 Comprehensive Plan
+- June 30, 2020 – Deadline for King County Council adoption of 2020 Comprehensive Plan.